ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-09-rails-pocs.md

 `required_parts`, `segment_keys`.
 Luckily, all of these methods appear to be reader methods, so we can mock up a `route` using an [OpenStruct].

-After some massaging the YAML formatting, victory.
+After some massaging of the YAML, victory!
 In fact, our method worked so well that no exceptions were raised and our code is evaluated for each url helper that is defined (four times):